Leaf-Agriculture/docs/docs/weather_overview.md

 ## Forecast

-Leaf’s weather forecast service provides access to forecast weather data for up to `10` days.
+Leaf’s weather forecast service provides access to forecasted weather data for up to `10` days.
 The data can be fetched daily or hourly.

 ### Properties